 Promote SDWA compliance: DDW through its compliance and enforcement efforts will continue to have a lead role in ensuring water systems remain in compliance and return to compliance as quickly as possible.
 Where small water systems do not have adequate financial resources, DFA will continue to provide and prioritize financing for TA, planning, and construction that addresses SDWA compliance.
 DFA will also coordinate with DDW to promote the development of TMF capacity for all PWSs (especially small CWSs) to achieve or maintain compliance with State drinking water standards and federal SDWA requirements.

-Improve affordability and sustainability: DFA will continue to strategically use the Fund and complementary funding sources to improve affordability of water service and water system sustainability, especially for small disadvantaged and small severely DACs.
+Improve affordability and sustainability: DFA will continue to strategically use the Fund and complementary funding sources to improve affordability of water service and water system sustainability, especially for small DACs and small severely DACs.
 In addition to focusing on Long-term Goals 2 and 3, capital projects that reduce long-term O&M costs will be prioritized, as well as working with water systems to ensure their TMF capacity is adequate and sustainable.
-As appropriate, DFA will look for opportunities to provide workforce development and training to build local capacity and promote sustainability.
+Also, DFA will look for opportunities to fund projects that reduce energy use and support use of renewable clean energy sources.
+As appropriate, DFA will look for opportunities to support workforce development and training to build local capacity and promote sustainability.

 Short-Term Goals